Skip to contents

 Design plots a clinical trial

 Here we show how to create outcome and operating characteristic plots for a clinical trial comparing a developmental drug against placebo.
-The primary endpoint is binary (with event probability \(p\)) and we use an informative prior for the placebo arm event rate.
+The primary endpoint is binary (with event probability pp) and we use an informative prior for the placebo arm event rate.
 The experimental drug is believed to lower the event rate, and the criteria for study outcome are hence as follows:

-\[ \begin{align*} \textrm{Criterion 1:} \Pr(p_{trt} / p_{pbo} < 1) &> 0.9\\ \textrm{Criterion 2:} \Pr(p_{trt} / p_{pbo} < 0.5) &> 0.5 \end{align*} \]
+Criterion 1:Pr(ptrt/ppbo<1)>0.9Criterion 2:Pr(ptrt/ppbo<0.5)>0.5 \begin{align*} \textrm{Criterion 1:} \Pr(p_{trt} / p_{pbo} < 1) &> 0.9\\ \textrm{Criterion 2:} \Pr(p_{trt} / p_{pbo} < 0.5) &> 0.5 \end{align*}

 The outcome is success (GO) if both criteria are satisfied, futility (STOP) if neither is satisfied, and indeterminate if only one or the other is satisfied.